 G3.
-During the 2014- 2015 school year, there will be a minimum of 95% of parents of students that complete 20 hours of volunteer time or more at SSA.
+During the 2015-2016 school year, there will be a minimum of 95% of students' parents that complete 20 or more volunteer time at SSA

-G3.B1 Lack of parent participation in schooling
+G3.B1 Lack of parent participation in schooling, parent schedules

 G3.B1.S1 Responsive Classroom training for parents and teachers.